-22 INTRODUCTION TO PHYSICAL EDUCATION 3 units, 3 lecture hours, pass/no pass
+22 INTRODUCTION TO KINESIOLOGY

+${f 3}$ units, ${f 3}$ lecture hours, pass/no pass

-Students will be introduced to the historical background, philosophy, objectives, and content of the modern physical education and kinesiology programs in schools.
-Additionally, the scope and challenges of the profession of teaching physical education will be discussed.
-This course is required of all physical education majors.
+This course is an introduction to kinesiology and the study of human movement.
+Students will be introduced to the historical background, philosophy, objectives, and content of the modern physical education and kinesiology.
+The course will also include an overview of career opportunities in the areas of teaching, coaching, allied health, and fitness professions.
 (A, CSU, UC)